raviteja944/Tokenization/README.md

  # Applications

- Mostly used in the Positive and Negative sentimental anlaysis Mail spamming
+ Mostly used in the Positive and Negative sentimental anlaysis.
+ Mail spamming